premchander-revature/interviewquestions/.NET FULL STACK/C#Azure.md

 ---

-7. What will happen when SQL Azure database will reach the max size?
+7. What will happen when the SQL Azure database reaches the max size?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)